felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 [leftSpeed, rightSpeed] = wheel_speed_commands(u_ref, w_ref, d, r)
 ```

+The variables above were defined in Lab 3.
+Explanation about the trajectory tracking controller can be bound in section 4 of [[1](https://www.intechopen.com/books/applications-of-mobile-robots/motion-control-and-velocity-based-dynamic-compensation-for-mobile-robots)] (see reference at the end).
+The controller equation to be implemented here is equation (20).

-I recommend you try to modify your line following code from Lab 3 to implement the controller as described above.
+I recommend you try to modify your code from Lab 3 to implement the controller as described above.
 Try doing it yourself, first.
 If your code is not working, or you need inspiration, you can use the [provided template](../Lab4/lab4_template.py).

 The tasks are listed below: